Church Quay, Bryher

 - Terrain: Easy to follow path; mixed grass and rock

-- Access: Ferry from St Mary's or Tresco; at very low tides it's possible to walk across from Tresco
+- Access: Inter-island ferry from St Mary's; Spring low tide walk from Tresco

 - Height gain: 181 metres